pixia1234/Run-Template/template/openlist/README.md

-## Introduction to Alist
+## Introduction to OpenList

 Openlist is a versatile and lightweight file list program designed to streamline the management and sharing of files across multiple storage services.
 This project enables users to aggregate various storage sources into a unified interface, making it easier to browse, manage, and share files without switching platforms.
-With its modular design and extensive compatibility, Alist is suitable for both personal use and collaborative environments.
+With its modular design and extensive compatibility, OpenList is suitable for both personal use and collaborative environments.

 ### Key Features